jpktest/test6-imagesreadux-deepzoomreadux/introduction.md

 ---

 <p class="message">
-  Edit to add an introduction to your digital edition.
+  This is an introduction to the Original Sacred Harp: Digital Scholarly Edition.
 </p>